cloudevents/spec/primer.md

 The CloudEvents specification purposely avoids being too prescriptive about how CloudEvents are created.
-For example, it does not assume that the original event producer is the same entity that is constructing the associated CloudEvent for that event.
+For example, it does not assume that the original event source is the same entity that is constructing the associated CloudEvent for that occurrence.
 This allows for a wide variety of implementation choices.
-However, it can be useful for implementors of the specification to understand the expectations that the authors of the specifcations had in mind while developing the specification as this might help ensure interoperability and consistency.
+However, it can be useful for implementors of the specification to understand the expectations that the specification authors had in mind as this might help ensure interoperability and consistency.

 As mentioned above, whether the entity that generated the initial event is the same entity that creates the corresponding CloudEvent is an implementation choice.
-However, when the entity that is constructing/populating the CloudEvents attributes is acting on behalf of the event producer, the values of those attributes are meant to describe the event or the event producer and not the entity calculating the CloudEvent attribute values.
-In other words, when the split between the event producer and the CloudEvents generator are not materially significant to the event consumers, the spec defined attributes would typically not include any values to indicate this split of responsibilities.
+However, when the entity that is constructing/populating the CloudEvents attributes is acting on behalf of the event source, the values of those attributes are meant to describe the event or the event source and not the entity calculating the CloudEvent attribute values.
+In other words, when the split between the event source and the CloudEvents producer are not materially significant to the event consumers, the spec defined attributes would typically not include any values to indicate this split of responsibilities.

-This isn't to suggest that the CloudEvents generator couldn't add some additional attributes to the CloudEvent, but those are outside the scope of the interoperability defined attributes of the spec.
+This isn't to suggest that the CloudEvents producer couldn't add some additional attributes to the CloudEvent, but those are outside the scope of the interoperability defined attributes of the spec.
 This is similar to how an HTTP proxy would typically minimize changes to the well-defined HTTP headers of an incoming message, but it might add some additional headers that include proxy-specific metadata.

-It is also worth noting that this separation between original event producer and CloudEvents generator could be small or large.
-Meaning, even if the CloudEvent generator were not part of the original event producer's ecosystem, if it is acting on behalf of the event producer, and its presence in the flow of the event is not meaningful to event consumers, then the above guidance would still apply.
+It is also worth noting that this separation between original event source and CloudEvents producer could be small or large.
+Meaning, even if the CloudEvent producer were not part of the original event source's ecosystem, if it is acting on behalf of the event source, and its presence in the flow of the event is not meaningful to event consumers, then the above guidance would still apply.